johnofleek/PiloT/scripts_pilotControl/controlUsing_gpiod.md

 ```

 *Summary*

-It works
+It works.

 The state valid only while executing.

 IO state reverts unless you demonsize it like this
 ```
 gpioset --mode=signal --background gpiochip0 6=1 21=0 20=0
 ```

 The library coupled with an app that runs all the time would work but in here I'm just demo

-Advantage in a real implementation is that it should work ok with othr GPIO drivers
+The advantage in a real implementation is that it should work ok with other GPIO drivers

 ## gpiozero
 gpiozero is built into OS

 Python library works the same as gpiod does.
 When the Python script ends the GPIO is returned to initial state

+Would work well for a Python based system implementation

 ## raspi-gpio
 [raspi-gpio](https://github.com/RPi-Distro/raspi-gpio) is built into OS